'Starved to death': Several bodies exhumed amid probe on cult in Kenya

 Eleven other followers of the church - seven men and four women aged 17 to 49 - were taken to hospital, three of them in critical condition, after being rescued on April 14.

-Police raided the forest after receiving information of the deaths on "ignorant citizens starving to death under the pretext of meeting Jesus after being brainwashed" by Nthenge.
+Police raided the forest after receiving information of the deaths of "ignorant citizens starving to death under the pretext of meeting Jesus after being brainwashed" by Mackenzie.